Skip to Content

 Creeks and Hills

-Thunder eggs are most commonly found in creeks, hills, rivers, and streams.
-They were carried away from where they originally formed through thousands of years of geologic activity.
-The rhyolite rock, the volcanic rock where they form, is also commonly found in these regions.
+Thunder eggs are typically found in creeks, hills, rivers, and streams.
+Thousands of years of geologic activity carried them away from their original formations.
+Rhyolite, the volcanic rock from which they form, is also common in these areas.

-Although it is difficult to distinguish a thunder egg from a typical rock, if you slice them in half with a lapidary saw, you will find out immediately if you found what you are searching for.
+Although it is difficult to tell the difference between a thunder egg and a regular rock, slicing one in half with a lapidary saw will reveal whether you have found what you are looking for.

 Mountainous Areas

 The high elevations of mountainous areas often reveal various exciting rocks and minerals.
-In many instances, thunder eggs were found in such regions, especially if creeks were also present.
+Thundereggs were often found in such regions, especially if creeks were also present.

 Outcrops

 Rocky outcrops bring forth many interesting rocks and minerals from below the ground.
-You can find even thundereggs in such mediums, but it is rare.
+You can even find thundereggs in such mediums, but they are rare.
 It all depends on the state’s past geologic history.
 In Oregon, for example, you can find thunder eggs in various outcrops.

 TIP: Both geodes and thundereggs look like ordinary stones from the outside.
 Check out the main differences between these two similar rocks in the article below: